This article is sponsored by Dame. Thank you for supporting the brands that support Motherly and mamas.

-After growing a baby and then giving birth, you have accomplished quite a lot, mama.
-And healing while feeding and caring for your new baby is around-the-clock work.
-So finding your balance in your new role might not include having sex—even after the 6-week "go-ahead" from your doctor or midwife.
+After growing a baby and giving birth, you've accomplished quite a lot, mama.
+And trying to heal while feeding and caring for your new baby is round-the-clock work.
+So finding your balance in your new role might not include having sex—even well after the 6-week "go-ahead" from your doctor or midwife.
 You might feel fine about this (after all, you have a lot to adjust to), but you might also be thinking, "Nope.
 Not gonna.
 Don't wanna...
-What's wrong with me?" *Sigh.*
+What's wrong with me? " *Sigh.*

 Here's why so many new moms experience low sex drive postpartum.

-There's a difference between being too tired to have sex, and too hormonal to want it.
+You're likely too tired to have sex, but also too hormonal to want it.

-But underneath all of these (perfectly legitimate) reasons you may not be interested in sex right now is a current of raging and waning hormones that have an even more powerful impact on your sex drive.
+But underneath all of these perfectly legitimate reasons is a current of raging and waning hormones that have an even more powerful impact on your sex drive.

-When you are pregnant, the levels of your reproductive hormones are, in some cases, 1000 times higher than when you are not pregnant.
-And when you give birth, all of them come crashing down to menopausal levels.
+When you're pregnant, the levels of your reproductive hormones are at time 1000 times higher than when you are not pregnant.
+And once you give birth, those hormones come crashing down to menopausal levels.
 The low estrogen that results can cause uncomfortable vaginal dryness—especially if you are breastfeeding—and a loss of sex drive.

 This is how evolution ensures that you "don't want it" while you are healing and investing your energy into keeping your new baby alive before you start to work on the next.

 The hormone prolactin also plays an important role in maternal behavior.
-Prolactin is the same anti-anxiety hormone that's released when you have sex.
-It increases seven-fold while you are pregnant and remains high if you breastfeed, helping to lower your estrogen levels and keep your period at bay.
-Prolactin causes your breasts to grow during pregnancy and prepares them for the milk production that normally starts when your levels of progesterone fall after birth and your newborn stimulates them by nursing.
-This hormone helps you relax while you are nursing, while it also depresses your libido—evolution making sure you remain focused on the biological investment you just made in your baby.
+Prolactin causes your breasts to grow during pregnancy and prepares them for the milk production starting after birth.
+This hormone helps you relax while you are nursing, but it also depresses your libido.
+This is biology once again making sure you remain focused on the biological investment you just made in your baby.

-It might be awhile before you feel like you want to have sex again, and it's okay to wait.
+Even once you've been medically cleared to have sex, it might be a while before you feel like you want to have sex again, and it's completely OK to wait.
 However, when the time is right for you and your sexual desire has returned, you may still harbor some concerns about getting things going.
 Here are some tips to help you restart your sex life after baby: